-The North Richland Hills Fire Department is a Certified American Heart Association Training Center and offers CPR classes to the public.
+The North Richland Hills Fire Department is a Certified American Red Cross Training Center and offers CPR classes to the public.
 Each class includes hands on instruction in CPR, plus training on how to use an Automated External Defibrillator (AED).
-Participants will receive a book and an American Heart Association Certification Card.
+Participants will receive a book and an American Red Cross Certification Card.

 Three levels of training are offered:

 There is a minimum of five students per class.
 Classes are held in the training room at the North Richland Hills Fire Training Building, 7202 Dick Fisher Dr.

-To sign up or get more information, please contact Cole Wilson, AHA Training Center Coordinator, at 817-427-6913.
+To sign up or get more information, please contact Cole Wilson, Red Cross Training Center Coordinator, at 817-427-6913.